Authored by the expert who managed and guided the team behind the South Africa Property Pack

 What's the average monthly rent for a 1-bedroom in Cape Town as of 2026?

-The cheapest 1-bedroom rents in Cape Town are found in value-oriented suburbs like Table View and Parklands, while the highest rents appear in the City Bowl, Sea Point, and the ultra-premium Atlantic Seaboard areas like Camps Bay.
+The cheapest 1-bedroom rents in Cape Town are usually in Bellville, Goodwood and Parklands, while the highest are usually in Sea Point, Green Point and De Waterkant.

 What's the average monthly rent for a 2-bedroom in Cape Town as of 2026?

-The most affordable 2-bedroom rents in Cape Town are in suburbs like Durbanville, Table View, and Parklands, while the priciest are in Camps Bay, Clifton, and Bantry Bay, where rents can reach R85,000 or more per month.
+The cheapest 2-bedroom rents in Cape Town are often in Bellville, Parklands and Goodwood, while the most expensive 2-bedroom rents are in Camps Bay, Clifton, the Waterfront and Bantry Bay.

 By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Cape Town.